pepellou/knowledge/boundaries.md

 This is where my knowledge ends and I want to research more:

+ - 99 bottles of OOP - I've enjoyed it in the past in their Ruby version, but now they have PHP and Javascript too: [https://sandimetz.com/99bottles](https://sandimetz.com/99bottles)
  - Rust - I keep encountering it but never spent the time to learn more about it
  - React - although I have some experience already I want to dive in, probably take on a serious in-depth course
  - Russian recent history - I stopped studying this topic months ago for no reason, I want to restart on it using this wiki to organize my knowledge